luxfi/web/sites/auth/README.md

-# auth
+# id
-Lux Identity authentication and login page for all Lux Web3 apps.
+Lux Identity is your Web3 identity.
+Authentication and account pages for all Lux Web3 apps.

 ## To run locally